How to Sell a Used Car in Canada: A Step-by-Step Guide

 Do I need a safety inspection to sell a used car in Alberta?

-What's the safest way to accept payment when selling a used car?
+What is the safest way to accept payment when selling a car?

-Bank drafts and certified cheques are the safest options, but always verify them with the issuing bank before releasing the vehicle.
+Bank drafts and certified cheques are safest, but always verify with the issuing bank before releasing the vehicle.
 Interac e-Transfer works well for smaller amounts.
-Avoid personal cheques, PayPal for large amounts, or any buyer who proposes unusual payment methods.
+Avoid personal cheques, PayPal for large sums, or any buyer who suggests an unusual payment method.

 Alberta Cash for Cars uses only trusted, high-quality sources to ensure the information in our articles is accurate, reliable, and up to date.

-• Government of Alberta. (n.d.).
-Transfer a Vehicle Registration.
-Retrieved from alberta.ca
+• Government of Alberta.
+Transfer a Vehicle Registration. alberta.ca

 Content Manager Team